-Table 24: Recommended minimum standards for domestic hot water production, storage and water treatment, heat meters and commissioning for community heating Minimum standard DHW production and storage The hot water system should be controlled using variable volume control designed to maintain low return temperatures in the primary community heating circuit.
-Heat meters Should be designed to accommodate heat meters for each dwelling at the point of installation.
-Commiss- ioning The community heating system should be commissioned to optomise the use of energy for pumping.
+Table 24: Recommended minimum standards for domestic hot water production, storage and water treatment, heat meters and commissioning for dwellings connected to heat networks

+Minimum standard DHW production and storage The hot water system should be controlled using variable volume control designed to maintain low return temperatures in the primary network heating circuit.
+He at meters Systems should be designed to accommodate heat meters for each dwelling at the point of installation.
+Commiss- ioning Heat network connections should be commissioned to optimise the use of energy for pumping.
 The flow rates in individual heat emitters should be balanced using appropriate return temperatures or by using calibrated control valves.
 The systems within the dwellings should be demonstrated to the resident and suitable information provided on the operation of the controls.